suburbanpuma/nnsvs-romance-language-support/es.md

-Cleaned up reference provided by Subpum
+Cleaned up reference provided by subpum

 ## Other: